-To learn a language is to learn the activities, practices, actions and reactions within characteristic contexts in which the rule governed use of words are integrated.
-Words are integrated into activities and practices such as asking, telling, naming, directing, promising, describing, explaining, cajoling, negotiating, refuting, refusing, agreeing, correcting, teasing, tattling, inviting, etc. To learn a language is to learn to manipulate symbols.
+To learn a language is to learn the activities, practices, actions and reactions within characteristic contexts in which the rule governed use of words are integrated (Hacker, 2003).
+Words are integrated into activities and practices such as asking, telling, naming, directing, promising, describing, explaining, cajoling, negotiating, refuting, refusing, agreeing, correcting, teasing, tattling, inviting, etc. To learn a language is to learn to manipulate symbols (words, gesture) according to the conventions for their use; to learn their meaning.
 Having a language grants many benefits: to be able to reason, deliberate, to talk about our pasts and futures, hopes, wishes, disappoints and joys...etc.
-It only makes sense that the goals within a language-based program be those things we ordinarily do in language.
+It only makes sense that the goals within a language-based program be those things we do in language.
 This is a fundamentally different conceptual framework than the current popular Stimulus-Response/ Verbal Behavior approach.
 At Nexus, we teach language.

 At Nexus, children learn language according to their capacities.
 Children are taught systematically within an Early Intensive Behavior Intervention framework and are taught with the benefit of behavioral tools, strategies and techniques which, when applied expertly and appropriately, lead to effective and efficient learning.
 At Nexus, mastery of a language occurs outside the constraints of popular conceptual approaches.

 Learning a language is not reducible to science

 The bedrock of science is prediction and control.
 It's silly to think that language can be reduced to such terms; control and prediction.
 Language scoffs at such efforts and such efforts lead to an inevitable and incomprehensible muddle (the VB approach).
 A descriptive accounting of language frees us from this fly bottle.
 An 'ordinary language' framework requires that we simply survey what we do as a language users and teach what is in front of our noses.